awsdocs/aws-datasync-user-guide/doc_source/API_CreateLocationEfs.md

 # CreateLocationEfs<a name="API_CreateLocationEfs"></a>

-Creates an endpoint for an Amazon EFS file system\.
+Creates an endpoint for an Amazon EFS file system that AWS DataSync can access for a transfer\.
+For more information, see [Creating a location for Amazon EFS](https://docs.aws.amazon.com/datasync/latest/userguide/create-efs-location.html)\.

 ## Request Syntax<a name="API_CreateLocationEfs_RequestSyntax"></a>

 ```
 {
+   "AccessPointArn": "string",
    "Ec2Config": {
       "SecurityGroupArns": [ "string" ],
       "SubnetArn": "string"
    },
    "EfsFilesystemArn": "string",
+   "FileSystemAccessRoleArn": "string",
+   "InTransitEncryption": "string",
    "Subdirectory": "string",
    "Tags": [
       {